yarec/react-layout-generator/README.md

 *See examples/src/index.tsx.*

 The Responsive Desktop is defined by the [generator](#Generator) RLGDesktop.
-It defines a classical desktop layout consisting left side panel, header, right side panel, content, and footer.
-All the parts are configurable in size and optional except for the content.
+It defines a classical desktop layout consisting of a title, left side panel, header, right side panel, content, and footer.
+All the parts are configurable in size and optional except for the content (it is the remaining area).
 It also can be configured to use full header and footer if desired.

 ```html
 <ReactLayout